akaseahawk/wilcore-interview-DS2/README.md

 Price is heavily right-skewed (std > mean).
 Median is the more representative central tendency measure and is used in the support_report and Q1 answer.

 **"Mispriced" refers to overlap zones between clarity tiers.**
 The dataset name implies pricing anomalies.
-The analysis targets zones where adjacent clarity grades command indistinguishable average prices for the same carat weight - most notably SI1/SI2 and VS1/VVS2.
+The analysis targets zones where adjacent clarity grades command indistinguishable average prices for the same carat weight.

 ---